-Although C# and .NET are particularly suited to Web development, they still offer splendid support for so-called fat-client or thick-client apps, applications that have to be installed on the end-user's machine where most of the processing takes place.
+Although C# and .NET are particularly suited to Web development, they still offer splendid support for so-called fat-client or thick-client apps - applications that must be installed on the end user's machine where most of the processing takes place.
 This support is from Windows Forms.

 A Windows Form is the .NET answer to a Visual Basic 6 Form.
 To design a graphical window interface, you just drag controls from a toolbox onto a Windows Form.
 To determine the window's behavior, you write event-handling routines for the form's controls.
 A Windows Form project compiles to an executable that must be installed alongside the .NET runtime on the end user's computer.
-Like other .NET project types, Windows Form projects are supported by both Visual Basic .NET and C#.
-We examine Windows Forms more closely in Chapter 19.
+Like other .NET project types, Windows Form projects are supported by both Visual Basic 2008 and C#.
+Chapter 31, "Windows Forms," examines Windows Forms more closely.